 INITIATIVE FEATURES

-Decentralized and automatic data processing in the cloud through a partnership with Google Earth Engine.
+• Decentralized and automatic cloud data processing through a partnership with Google Earth Engine.

 ORIGIN